bukbukXiu/ManjaroProAudio/README.md

 #### Wine-tkg

-Either download wine-tkg from https://github.com/Frogging-Family/wine-tkg-git/releases or follow the instructions to git clone and install latest version: https://github.com/Frogging-Family/wine-tkg-git/tree/master/wine-tkg-git#quick-how-to-
+Either download a wine-tkg build from https://github.com/Frogging-Family/wine-tkg-git/actions/workflows/wine-arch.yml or follow the instructions to git clone and install latest version: https://github.com/Frogging-Family/wine-tkg-git/tree/master/wine-tkg-git#quick-how-to-

 NOTE: In order to take advantage of fsync, add `export WINEFSYNC=1` to your shell's enviroment profile.
 See https://github.com/robbert-vdh/yabridge#environment-configuration for more information.